With recent advances in photography and sensor technology, high dynamic range images are becoming more and

 more common.
 In order to view such images on low dynamic range displays, there is a need to reduce the dynamic

-range of the images.
+range of such images.
 An algorithm for high dynamic range reduction has been developed by Image Registration

 and Fusion Systems that subdivides an image into subimages and maps shadings in each subimage to a lower